Morning Sickness Diet – Foods to Manage Nausea and Vomiting During Pregnancy

 - Eat well in advance: Interestingly, there may be some association between a healthy pre-pregnancy diet and reduced likelihood of hyperemesis gravidarum (severe nausea and vomiting serious enough to cause dehydration that may require hospitalization).
 A 2011 article in the British Journal of Nutrition outlined a study of Norwegian pregnant women that found those who consumed more seafood, allium vegetables (e.g., garlic, onion, leeks, shallots, chives), and water in the 12 months before pregnancy were less likely to develop severe nausea and vomiting than those who consumed less.

-Food Ideas for Snacks
+Snack Food Ideas for Managing Morning Sickness

 - Bland and dry: Crackers, popcorn (pair with a few cubes of cheese or a cheese stick for added protein and calcium)